oskardotglobal/pufferpanel-docker-arm/README.md

 ## Tags

+> [!note]
-> Note: If you need any other combination or support for source game servers, build a custom image based on the base image
+> If you need any other combination or support for source game servers, build a custom image based on the base image

 For all architectures the following tags are available:
 - `<arch>` for just the panel